Thousand Oaks, California: Top employers

-According to the city's 2022 Annual Comprehensive Financial Report, the top employers in the city are:
+According to the city's 2024 Annual Comprehensive Financial Report, the top employers in the city are:

 Arts and culture

 Conejo Valley Art Museum has showcased collections from artists such as Elizabeth Williams, David Rose and Howard Brodie.
 Chumash Indian Museum on Lang Ranch Parkway has displays of Chumash artifacts and a reconstructed Chumash village.
 Another museum, the 1876 Stagecoach Inn, is located in Newbury Park and is a California Historical Landmark.
 Also in Newbury Park is Satwiwa Native American Indian Culture Center, a museum at the foothills of Mount Boney, which is a sacred site for the Chumash people.
 American Radio Archive is a museum at Grant R. Brimhall Library dedicated to the history of radio.
 It contains one of the largest collections of radio broadcasting in the United States and in the world.
-California Museum of Art is located at The Oaks Shopping Center.
+California Museum of Art was located in The Oaks Shopping Center for a few years after moving from a city-owned property near city hall before closing in 2022.

 Thousand Oaks Civic Arts Plaza is home to two theaters: the 1,800-seat Fred Kavli Theatre and Ray Scherr Forum Theatre.
-Willie Nelson, Paul Anka, Vince Gill, Kris Kristofferson and Peter, Paul and Mary have performed at Fred Kavli Theatre.
-Entertainers such as Liza Minnelli, Bill Cosby, David Copperfield, BB King, Sheryl Crow and Mikhail Baryshnikov have also performed at the Civic Arts Plaza.
+Willie Nelson, Paul Anka, Vince Gill, Kris Kristofferson, Trisha Paytas, and Peter, Paul and Mary have performed at Fred Kavli Theatre.
+Entertainers such as Liza Minnelli, Bill Cosby, David Copperfield, B. B. King, Sheryl Crow and Mikhail Baryshnikov have also performed at the Civic Arts Plaza.

 Conejo Players Theatre has over 200 active members and was established in 1958.
 Hillcrest Center for the Arts is home to Gothic Productions, Young Artists Ensemble, Thousand Oaks Actors Guild and other groups.
 Hillcrest Center is also home to Classics in the Park, which arranges annual summer concerts in Conejo Community Park.
 Galleries include Fred Kavli Theatre Gallery, Thousand Oaks Community Art Gallery and William Rolland Gallery of Fine Art.